 Choose wall art for your room that introduces new bolder shades in the same color scheme.
 If you’re using the multiple artworks approach, try to pick an artwork that follows a similar art style.
 With each painting emphasizing a different color.
 You can make an art piece stand out furthermore by the addition of a bold frame.
 Introducing a new color into a room in twos or threes is probably the most effective way to make your wall art stand out.

-If any of these styles speak to you and you think they would mesh well with your home this a great place to start.
 The most important thing is to make your decisions based on your taste and preferences.
 While still considering a few factors such as location, size and color scheme.